| Home | Italy Help | Italian Form Letters | Passenger Ships | Italian Names | Ancestry TREES | Surname Boards and Links | Italy Roots Message Board |

 You can double-check your answers by doing "Church lookups" on the Italian Yellow Pages and also by doing an internet search for Chiesa and the name of your comune of interest:

 On different days and for different churches I have found results by doing searches for - chiesa, chiesa cattolica, chiesa parrocchia, parrocchia and other variations.

 David Zerga recommended this phrase: Chiesa cattolica - servizi parrocchiali.

 For some reason all searches, on all days, do not get the same responses.
 I have been getting results by simply using by using the Italian White Pages: http://www.paginebianche.it/ and entering parrocchia in the space under "Cognome" and the name of the town in the space under "Dove"

 Search through our Italian Genealogy Online Message Board - Italy Roots Forum and read what others have done to find & obtain records on their ancestors: (you don't need to post or join anything simply read through what others have shared as it will help you too). http://disc.yourwebapps.com/Indices/104917.html

 Do not send money to Italy without asking first.

 The comuni (municipalities), provincial archives, and parishes in Italy welcome your financial contributions to cover their overhead charges.
-However, do not send money to Italy without first writing the Italian archive to ask them for their fees.
-They don't require much and sometimes they will send a record free of charge or for less than $5.00 for the postage & handling of each document, so ask them first.
+However, never send money to Italy without first writing the Italian archive to ask them for their fees.
+They are very reasonable and charge minimum for photocopies, postage & handling of each document, so ask them first.
 Pay Italy directly for your record requests, *after* they advise you personally of the cost.
 It's less expensive than hiring professional genealogists and gives you the knowledge of how to help others with your experience in doing your own Italian Family Tree Research.